fkarg/fkarg.github.io/_posts/beyond-qwerty.md

 And if you know anything about changes in the modern world, LEGACY reasons are among the worst to have.
-Still, no one will blame you - most people type it qwerty after all.
+Still, no one will blame you - most people type it qwertz after all.
 With that clearly out of the way, how would a modern keyboard look like if it were to be designed anew?
+-->

 ## The story of Dvorak

-Actually, even before computers, the inconsistencies and inefficiencies in qwertz were noticed, and a pretty common nonstandard layout got developed as a result.
-The [patent][dvorakpatent] got filed in 1932 and accepted four years later.
-As it improved typing comfort and reduced complex movements, it was faster to learn and easier to use.
+Even before computers, a pretty common nonstandard layout got developed as a result of the issues with qwertz.
+A [patent][dvorakpatent] of the 'DVORAK'-Layout got filed in 1932 and accepted four years later.
+It improved typing comfort and reduced complex movements, making it faster to learn and easier to use.

 In fact, it was so easy and fast that it was [asked to be banned from typing speed competitions][dvorak], due to the layout being an "unfair advantage".
-New students learned it in only a third of the time it took to learn qwertz as well.
-Sounds like a pretty awesome advantage to me.
-Certainly no compelling reason to use qwerty instead.
+New students learned it in only a third of the time it took others to learn qwertz.

-The obvious question is: If it exists for close to 90 years already, why is it that it has not superseeded qwerty yet?
-The answer to that is (sadly) the same as earlier: typists already knew qwerty.
+The obvious question remains: If it exists for so long already, why is it that it has not superseeded qwertz yet?
+The answer to that is (most likely): inertia.
+Typists knew qwertz already.
 Why bother learning something new?
+So it never really gained momentum.

-## Different nonstandard Keyboards
+## Other nonstandard Keyboards

-Dvorak stayed not the only one creating an improved layout - though it probably is the most common nonstandard one.
+Dvorak did not stay the only improved layout - though it probably is the most common nonstandard one.
 Here are some others, created with similar goals in mind:

 <!-- - Dvorak -->
-- Colamak
+### Colamak

-- Maltron
+### Maltron

-- NEO
+### NEO

 ## But is it really worth it?
 I'm already old